Asia Culture Center

-The Asia Culture Center, also referred to as ACC, is an arts complex in Gwangju, South Korea.
-It was opened in November 2015.
+The Asia Culture Center, also referred to as ACC, is located in Gwangju, South Korea.
+It was opened in November 2015 after more than 10 years of planning and development.
+The opening was attended by 700 people, including South Korean Prime Minister Hwang Kyo-ahn.
 It consists of five main buildings: the ACC Culture Exchange; the ACC Children; the ACC Archive & Research; the ACC Creation; and the ACC Theater.
 The center is a member of South Korea's Ministry of Culture, Sports and Tourism(MCST).
+The Center was established for the advancement of understanding and cooperation between different Asian countries.